ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 3. The horizontal drag bars are used to **Reorder** Categories or Texts.
 When moving Categories, the Texts nested within them will maintain their existing order.
 Texts can be reordered within Categories or moved from one Category to another.
 A single Text cannot appear in more than one Category.
 The drag bars respond to clicking and dragging with your mouse or by pressing the space bar on your keyboard and then using the up or down arrow keys.

-### Adding Texts
+### Ingesting New Texts

-When you add a Text to Manifold, the application runs a series of transformations (e.g., converting documents to HTML, adding text nodes, managing styles) that make possible the various features and functionalities on the frontend.
+When you add a Text to Manifold from an already existing source file (e.g., an EPUB or a Word or Google document), the application runs a series of transformations (e.g., converting the document to HTML, adding text nodes, managing styles) that make possible the various features and functionalities on the frontend.

 You can add Texts to Projects in one of the following formats: